Getting started with Browser monitoring

 This guide gives you all the info to create your first Browser check with Checkly.
-You should have some prior knowledge of working with Javascript and/or Node.js.
+You should have some prior knowledge of working with Javascript/Typescript and/or Node.js.

 What is a Browser check?

-A Browser check is a Node.js script that controls a headless browser to mimic user behavior.
-Load a web page, click a link, fill a form input – do everything your visitors might do and check if these interactions lead to the correct results.
+A Browser check is a Node.js Playwright script that controls a headless browser to mimic user behavior.
+Load a web page, click a link, fill out a form — do everything your users might do and check if these interactions lead to the correct results.

 Your critical interactions might be: